Hardware-Aware Static Optimization of Hyperdimensional Computations: Illustrative Example: Knowledge Graph

+With \tool{}, we can \textit{statically} optimize the size and distance thresholds for a given HD computation without performing any simulation. \tool{} delivers precise accuracy guarantees for data structure queries that generally hold, on expectation, over different query and data structure instantiations and can deliver these guarantees even in the presence of hardware error.

-\textbf{HD Specification.} Figure~\ref{fig:knowspec} presents a \tool{} specification that verifies that all edge queries over 5-node knowledge graphs with a maximum degree of 4 achieve a query accuracy of at least 99\%.
-The \textit{apple} query on the student knowledge graph presented in Figure~\ref{fig:apple:graph} is an example of a concrete data structure query that adheres to this specification.
-Line 2 defines the 2-element, 3-element, and 5-element interaction, relation, and concept codebooks.
-Line 3 defines a query as a product of interactions, relations, and concepts, and Line 4 defines a node hypervector in item memory as a bundle (\codein{\lit{sum}}) of up to 4 edge tuples, where each edge tuple is an interaction-relation-concept code combination.
+\proseheading{HD Specifications.} \tool{} works with an \textit{specification} of the HD computation that describes the accuracy requirements for a set of data structure queries.
+Figure~\ref{fig:knowspec} presents a \tool{} specification that verifies that all edge queries over 5-node knowledge graphs with a maximum degree of 4 achieve a query accuracy of at least 99\%.
+The \textit{apples} query on the student knowledge graph presented in Figure~\ref{fig:apple:graph} is an example of a concrete data structure query that adheres to this specification.
+Line 2 defines a query as a product of interactions (\codein{itypes}), relations (\codein{rels}), and concepts (\codein{concepts}), and Line 3 defines a node hypervector in item memory as a bundle (\codein{\lit{sum}}) of up to 4 edge hypervectors, where each edge tuple is binding of an interaction, relation, and concept.
+The accuracy assertion on Line 4 requires all tuple queries made to a node hypervector to return the correct result at least 99\% of the time, with maximum false positive (incorrect match) and false negative (incorrect not match) rates of 1\%.
+See supplementary materials for more information on the analysis-amenable knowledge graph data structure.

-Line 5 enforces an \textit{accuracy requirement} that requires the HD computation can identify if a query tuple is contained within the node hypervector ($|\set{q} \cap ds| \geq 1$) with a target accuracy of at least 99\%.
-The \codein{require-accuracy} statement additionally specifies a maximum false positive rate of 1\% (incorrectly classified as in data structure) and a maximum false negative rate of 0.3\% (incorrectly classified as not in data structure).
+\tool{} considers the effect of hardware error during optimization and works with a hardware error model that captures the error rates in the target device.
+Figure~\ref{fig:hwerror} presents the hardware error model for the 2 BPC ReRAM-based accelerator we are targeting in this example; this model defines the per-bit corruption probability for data in item memory as 0.0215.
+All other operations are error-free.